 RICS Homebuyer Report

-The RICS HomeBuyer Report is based upon an inspection which covers the same ground as a Building Survey (because it is a Homebuyer Report we do not leave out any elements of the building).However, the HomeBuyer Report is only designed for smaller houses, bungalows and flats that are of a traditional type of construction and are apparently in reasonable condition because the format of the report does not allow for the detailed descriptions necessary for more complicated types of building.
+The RICS HomeBuyer Report is based upon an inspection which covers the same ground as a Building Survey (because it is a Homebuyer Report we do not leave out any elements of the building).However, the HomeBuyer Report (Survey) is only designed for smaller houses, bungalows and flats that are of a traditional type of construction and are apparently in reasonable condition because the format of the report does not allow for the detailed descriptions necessary for more complicated types of building.

-The HomeBuyer Report also automatically includes a Market Valuation and an Insurance Reinstatement Valuation.
 Because the scope and detail of the report is less detailed than a Building Survey Report it can be produced at a more cost effective price.

 A ‘Valuation’ does not involve any kind of ‘ Survey’ of a property.
 It is a brief inspection to determine the size, type, age, construction and location of the property and to access its value in relation to the sale of comparable properties in the area.
 Defects will only be identified in the report if they are obvious and have a significant adverse affect upon value.